-candidates qualifications the policy on
+1 candidates qualifications the policy on

+qualifications the policy on
-nominated to and none of the multiple board

-become a disqualification seats under the
+nominated to become a and none of the disqualification multiple board seats under the

-member of the s set forth in Company's CG
+become a member of the s set forth in Company's CG

 Board of the Company's Manual.

+Manual.

 Directors.
-By-laws and CG
+By-laws and CG Manual.

-Manual.

-Has The Executive Establish a Has the power to
+Has The Executive llas the newer to

+Establish a formal and Has the power to

-adopted a Charter Compensation formal and Review (if any) of
+adopted a Charter Compensation Committee Review (if any) of the existing

-Charter Committee assists and transparent procedure for the existing Human Resources
+Charter assists and transparent procedure for the existing Human Resources

-advises the developing a Development or
+advises the

-Board on policy on Personnel
+Board on developing a policy on Development or Personnel

 remuneration executive Handbook to

 packages of remuneration strengthen

 corporate and for fixing provisions on

 officers and the conflict of

 directors and remuneration interest, salaries

 provide packages of and benefits

 oversight over corporate policies,

 remuneration of officers and promotion and

-senior . directors; career
+senior directors; career

 management Provide advancement

-and other key personnel oversight over remuneration directives and compliance of
+and other key oversight over directives and

+personnel remuneration compliance of

 ensuring that of Senior personnel

 compensation is Management concerned with all

 consistent with and other key statutory

 the Company's personnel requirements that

 culture, strategy ensuring that must be

 Remuneration 1 2 1 and control compensation is periodically met in

 environment. consistent with their respective

 the Company's posts.

 culture,

 strategy and

 control

+environment;

-environment; Designate
+Designate

 amount of

 remuneration,

 which shall be

 in a sufficient

 level to attract

 and retain

 directors and

 officers who are

 needed to run

 the Company

 successfully;

 and in the

-absence of such Personnel
+absence of such

+Personnel

 Handbook,

 cause the

-I
+development of

+such, covering

+the same

+parameters of

+governance set

-development of such, covering the same parameters of governance set out in the CG
+out in the CG

 Manual.

 Others

 (specify)